top of page

 3. Be prepared to work long hours.

-4. Be prepared to organise your own travel arrangement to the place of work, wherever that maybe; remember freelance work is generally not in one particular location or site
+4. Be prepared to organise your own travel arrangement to the place of work, wherever that may be; remember freelance work is generally not in one particular location or site.

 5. Register with freelance florist groups on social media and agencies online.
 LET THE INDUSTRY KNOW THAT YOU ARE AVAILABLE FOR FREELANCE WORK!